dawg790/frontend-nanodegree-arcade-game/README.md

 4: If collision, than the gameLost function is run and a life is subtracted from the lives left and score is detracted.
 5: If the player reaches water, than the score is increased
 6: Player is able to choose a new player from the different characters.

-Instructions for playing the game:
-1: Move the player with the up, down, left, right keys
-2: Do not get hit by the bugs - you only get 3 lives to begin with.
-The game is over if you lose all 3 lives.
-3: Reach the water to gain points.
-4: User can select Game Characters to play with.
-5: There is some very basic Gem collection and key collection (to increase lives if <= 1)

-NOTE: The Rock and Key items have not been added to the game yet.
-And the Gem and Heart usage is very basic at this stage.